What is one employee recognition reward that should be avoided in your workplace recognition strategy?

 1. Avoid Repurposing Existing Bonuses and Rewards

 When introducing employee recognition programs, avoid restructuring existing reward systems.
-For example, by announcing that moving forward the annual bonus will be awarded only to employees of the month instead of the entire team.
+For example, by announcing that moving forward, the annual bonus will be awarded only to employees of the month instead of the entire team.
 Limiting or removing existing awards is likely to feel like a punishment or a slight to staff, and team members may feel resentful at having to prove they deserve a perk that was previously promised.
 Not to mention, suddenly changing the terms of an award can destroy trust.
 It is better to introduce a new incentive entirely so that employees feel that they have something to gain rather than something to avoid losing.
+This approach is crucial for maintaining a positive recognition culture and ensuring employee satisfaction.

 Michael Alexis, TeamBuilding